Change up pizza night with poppable, gluten-free Mini Pizza Quinoa Bites! Packed with protein and pizza flavor, they're a fun snack or dinner option!

-Toss some pizza-themed ingredients in bowl, scoop the mixture into mini muffin tins, and then bake.
-Oh, then reap the CHEESY PIZZA REWARDS.
+Oh, then reaping the CHEESY PIZZA REWARDS.
 I am so obsessed with these bites!

-I reigned it in with these pizza bites and filled ’em with classic toppings like chopped pepperoni and sliced black olives, but you could fill yours with whatever you like – peppers, cooked sausage, onions, etc. I’m thinking Hawaiian Pizza Bites would be awesome (that’s Ben’s favorite!)
-Serve with warmed pizza sauce and you’re golden.
+These mini pizza bites are filled with classic toppings like chopped pepperoni and sliced black olives, though you can add whatever you like but you could fill yours with whatever you like – peppers, cooked sausage, onions, etc. Serve with warmed pizza sauce and you’re set.

 Change up pizza night tonight!